Simaneka/client-contact-app/README.md

 Binary city assesment

 # ++++++ Installation
-Step 1: Import the db script into your mysql server and ensure that the connection variables are correct Step 2: Run the application
+Step 1: Import the db script into your mysql server and ensure that the connection variables are correct <br>
+Step 2: Run the application
 Step 3: Enjoy! 🙃